ciarancoady98/Elementary-Cellular-Automaton-Visualisation/README.md

 By default the program will calculate 64 generations but this can be changed by altering the GENERATIONCOUNT variable.

-If the pygame window is too big or too small it can be scaled by changing the RESOLUTIONSCALE varibale.
+If the pygame window is too big or too small it can be scaled by changing the RESOLUTIONSCALE variable.